Electrostatic computations for statistical mechanics and random matrix applications: Scope of the Review

 defined in the first instance independent of the dimension.
 Further consideration does relate the exponent $s$ to the dimension $d$.
-Thus, to be in a setting that a smeared out background is necessary for thermodynamic stability, we restrict attention to the cases that $\Psi_s$ is not integrable with respect to $\vec{r}\,'$ at infinity and thus (as emphasised in \cite[\S I]{Le22}) for typical configurations with a constant density
+Thus, to be in a setting that a smeared out background is necessary for thermodynamic stability, we restrict attention to the cases that $\Psi_s$ is not integrable with respect to $\vec{r}\,'$ at infinity. \alert{Then}, as emphasised in \cite[\S I]{Le22}, for typical configurations with a constant density

-will not converge as $N \to \infty$.
-Convergence then can only be achieved by the introduction of a smeared out background (recall the paragraph below (\ref{1.7})).
-This happens for $s \le d$ (note that the Coulomb case (\ref{1.2}) corresponds to $s=d-2$).
-We remark that for $d=1$, the short-range regime $s>1$ has also been investigated (cf.~\cite{ADKKMMS19,HLSS18} and related works), and in particular the case $s=2$ exhibits connections with the Calogero--Moser model \cite{AKD19}.
+will not converge as $N \to \infty$. \alert{Rather}, convergence can only be achieved by the introduction of a smeared out background (recall the paragraph below (\ref{1.7})).
+This happens for $s \le d$ (note that the Coulomb case (\ref{1.2}) corresponds to $s=d-2$). \alert{As an aside}, we remark that for $d=1$ the short-range regime $s>1$ has been \alert{the subject of}~\cite{ADKKMMS19,HLSS18}, and \alert{we note} that the particular the case $s=2$ exhibits connections with the Calogero--Moser model \cite{AKD19}.

 There is still a further restriction to be placed on $s$.
 A general principle for statistical mechanical systems with a long range pair potential to be thermodynamically stable is that of screening (see e.g.~\cite[\S 14.1]{Fo10}).
-Use of linear response theory gives that for this to be well defined the reciprocal of the Fourier transform of the pair potential (interpreted as a generalised function \cite{Li58}) must go to zero and be positive.
+Use of linear response theory gives that for this to \alert{hold} the reciprocal of the Fourier transform of the pair potential (interpreted as a generalised function \cite{Li58}) must go to zero and be positive.
 This Fourier transform equals \cite[Eq.~(5)]{Le22} $2^{-s+d/2} (\Gamma((d-s)/2)/ \Gamma(s/2)) |k|^{s -d}$.
-Its reciprocal going to zero as $|k| \to 0$ then requires $s < d$ (and hence excluding the boundary case in the above paragraph) and $s$ not equal to a negative even integer, while positivity requires $s > -2.$
+Its reciprocal going to zero as $|k| \to 0$ then requires $s < d$ (and hence excludes the boundary case \alert{$s=d$ permitted by the considerations of} the above paragraph) and $s$ not equal to a negative even integer, while positivity requires $s > -2.$

-\subsection{Outline of the remainder of the article}
+\subsection{Outline of the Remainder of the Article}